Plain Transformers are Surprisingly Powerful Link Predictors: Plain Transformers As Link Predictors

 \textbf{Adjacency Reconstruction.~} A key feature of PENCIL is that the subgraph adjacency matrix \(\tilde{\mathbf{A}}\) is not provided as a separate input but is recovered directly from the token encoding \(\tilde{\mathbf{X}}\).
 Since each token includes its adjacency-indicator row (see Figure~\ref{fig:adjacency_row}), \(\tilde{\mathbf{A}}\) is constructed by slicing the corresponding columns from \(\tilde{\mathbf{X}}\).
 While normalized variants such as $\mathbf{D}^{-1}\tilde{\mathbf{A}}$ or $\mathbf{D}^{-1/2}\tilde{\mathbf{A}}\mathbf{D}^{-1/2}$ are applicable, we retain the raw adjacency $\tilde{\mathbf{A}}$ for notational simplicity.
 Details regarding the adjacency reconstruction are discussed in Appendix~\ref{app:adjacency-recovery}.

 \textbf{Multiplicative Residual.~} For each layer $k$, PENCIL applies a bidirectional Transformer block followed by a residual term:

-where $\mathbf{P}_k$ is a learnable post-propagation projection.
+where \(\mathbf{T}_k\) is a Transformer layer and \(\mathbf{P}_k\) is a learnable row-wise post-propagation projection applied to \(\tilde{\mathbf{A}}\mathbf{Z}^{(k)}\).
 We refer to the second term as a \textbf{multiplicative residual} because it adds an explicit matrix-multiplication branch \(\mathbf{P}_k(\tilde{\mathbf{A}}\mathbf{Z}^{(k)})\) on top of the attention output, where \(\tilde{\mathbf{A}}\) is reconstructed from the input encoding \(\tilde{\mathbf{X}}\).
+Therefore, if self-attention is replaced with the identity map \(\mathbf{Z}^{(k)}=\mathbf{H}^{(k-1)}\), the update reduces to a residual message-passing layer over \(\tilde{\mathbf{A}}\), with node features induced by the graph encoding scheme in Section~\ref{sec:graph-encoding-scheme}.
 As the residual is computed outside the self-attention module, resulting in full compatibility with efficient attention techniques.
+Finally, self-attention is computed only among non-padded tokens from the same sampled subgraph.

 The link logit is obtained by concatenating the final representations of $v_{\text{src}}$ and $v_{\text{dst}}$, followed by a linear projection to a scalar.
 The model is trained with the binary cross-entropy (BCE) loss.